 You're ticking off the items in your wedding planner.
 The venue is a done deal, as is the caterer.
 One of the next big items on your list is the flowers.
 The big question looms: "What kind of flowers should I use?"
-While you might initially think you want to go natural, there are a lot of reasons why silk wedding flowers might be the right choice for your big day.
+And while you might initially think you want to go natural, there are many unique advantages of silk wedding flowers that might make them the best choice for your special day.

 It comes down to your personal preference.
 Some brides insist on real flowers.
 Indeed, real flowers are lovely, and their scent can be a nice addition to your wedding day.
 But there are some excellent reasons why silk flowers for weddings are a solid alternative.